halidaee/halidaee.github.io/RSInote/RSInote.md

 Talon also allows the use of eye tracking hardware as a substitute for using a mouse.
 I have not tried this feature, but users state that it works best on smaller screens of 24" or less.
 For those interested in trying out a similar feature, macOS has its own internal head tracking option within the accessibility settings.
 It works reasonably well as an alternative, especially in situations where precision isn't required, like web browsing.

+### Break Reminders

+Forcing yourself to pace your workload is hard.
+This is doubly true if you're type A enough to have gotten through a PhD!
+Further, even when we try to devote ourselves to taking breaks, getting lost in our work can make us lose track of time until our body starts aching again.

+One way around this is to use software that forces you to take a break!
+I use a software called[Time Out](https://www.dejal.com/timeout/) that enforces "micro breaks" throughout the hour, and ten minute breaks every hour.
+You can even customize this schedule to your heart's delight!
+Two new cross platform apps, [BreakTimer](https://breaktimer.app) and  [Stretchly](https://hovancik.net/stretchly/), have recently been developed.
+However, I've yet to try either.

+These enforced breaks are a great time to force yourself to look away from the screen and do your exercises, rehydrate, and walk around.

 ## Final Advice